 On today’s date in 1999, Canadians from coast to coast celebrated the creation of Canada’s youngest territory, Nunavut.

 That year, the Royal Canadian Mint struck a $2 Proof gold coin to mark the territory’s creation.
-The coin’s reverse, designed by Germaine Arnaktauyok, features an Inuit dancer with a drum bearing an outlined map of the territory.
+Designed by First Nations artist Germaine Arnaktauyok, the coin’s reverse features an Inuit dancer with a drum bearing an outlined map of the territory.
 A stone lamp is depicted inside the map to symbolize warmth, security and hope for the future.
-The coin has a weight of 11.4 grams, a thickness of 1.8 mm, and a diameter of 28 mm.

-In 2009, the Mint struck another 5,000 gold coins, these with a face value of $100, to commemorate the 10th anniversary of Nunavut.
+In 2009, the Mint struck another 5,000 gold coins, these with a face value of $100, to commemorate the territory’s 10th anniversary.
 The coin depicts a hunter performing a drum dance with past and future generations symbolized by the faces above.
-The coin has a weight of 12 grams and a 27-mm diameter.
+This piece has a weight of 12 grams and a 27-millimetre diameter.

-The $300 gold coin has a weight of 60 grams and a diameter of 50 mm.
+This $300 gold coin has a weight of 60 grams and a diameter of 50 millimetres.